shopizer-ecommerce/documentation/docs/what-is-shopizer.md

   - Azure or Google Cloud Platform (GCP)
   - Run on premise servers
   - Run from Docker containers
-  - Run from any Java servlet containers
+  - Run from any Java servlet containers such as Tomcat

 Shopizer is a an application composed of a set of services written in Java that serves functionality needed to build entreprise e-commerce systems.